Autocut Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Autocut Video Editor workflows is unexpected shutdowns due to:
+An easily common mistake in Autocut Video Editor workflows is losing hours of work due to:

 • Software Crashes: Minimize risk by using autosave.